 Donald left school at 15 and did various odd jobs in factories around Footscray until joining up.
 Two years in New Guinea.
 The war was hard on him.
 When he finally got back home, well, he was never the same again, kept it all close to his chest.

 He finally married Betty, a local Footscray girl.
-1952 it was and Don Jnr followed 6 months later.
+1952 and Don Jnr followed 6 months later.
 They couldn’t afford a place of their own so they settled into a room at his parents house.
 All their friends left for better opportunities but Donald refused to move, Footscray born and bred.

 Betty came from a good family, had a good education.
 But then she met Donald.
 When she fell pregnant she had no choice but to get married.
 It was a rushed wedding with no-one there, not even her own parents.
 They never forgave her.
 Poor Betty always seemed so sad and afraid.
 Of the neighbours prying eyes, Father Donnelly’s sermons, and, most of all, afraid of her husband.
 She always put on a brave face but her smile never quite managed to reach her eyes.
 If only someone bothered to ask her.
 If only someone cared enough to know.
 Maybe she would have told them.
 Maybe.
 Maybe.